mongodb-industry-solutions/leafy-wallet/frontend/README.md

 ## Components and Features:

 1. **Sign in with SSO**
-   - Real authorization-code + PKCE handoff to Leafy Pay's hosted login.
+   - Real authorization-code + PKCE handoff to the Payment Platform (PSP)'s hosted login.
    - A passwordless (FaceID-style) re-entry path for returning users.

 2. **Home, Activity, and People tabs**